sisiliao/proshop/README-Dockerization.md

-# Dockerize react and nodejs app, orchestrated by docker-compose
+# Dockerize React and NodeJs app, and orchestrate the services using docker-compose

-Summary:
+### Summary:

 - Dockerize react project developed using create-react-app.
 Host it with nginx, which requires to set proxy_pass in order to route the api calls to the backend server.
 For example, a call to http://frontend/api/products should be route to http://backend/api/products.
 - Dockerize nodejs project, no special requirement